YassineGhilani/crypto-portfolio/README.md

 - **Persistence**: Hibernate/JPA for data access.
 - **API Communication**: Microservices communicate via REST calls (JSON).
 - **Tests**:  Provide **unit tests** (JUnit, Mockito) to validate services & controllers.
-- **Documentation**:   Endpoint documentation (simple text or use add a postman/bruno collection if you have time).
+- **Documentation**:   Endpoint documentation (simple text or create a postman/bruno collection if you have time).

 ### How to Complete